avishek-018/TransEmoC/README.md

 <li>--label_col </li>
 </ul>

-And the optional arguments are (otherwise proposed hyperpameters are used)
+And the optional arguments are (otherwise default model location used)
 <ul>
 <li>--model </li>
 </ul>